spcl/deep-weather/Bias_Correction/README.md

 # Output Bias Correction
 CUDA device is required to reproduce the result.
 ## A. Preprocessing pipeline (from GRIB format to TFRecord)
 1. In file _Bias-Correction/data/GRIBglobal.py_, in line 282-286, change the path variables.
 It is recommended to keep _tfrecord_output_path_ to be _Bias-Correction/data/tfdata_ (since this is the default path for the models to read the data).
 If using other _tfrecord_output_path_, copying or soft link _Bias-Correction/data/tfdata_ is required.

-1*.
-The default setting is to get the mean of the 10 ensembles.
-To change to 5 ensembles or other custom operations, the change can be made in the meanparse function in _Bias-Correction/data/GRIBglobal.py_.
+(Optional) The default setting is to get the mean of the 5 ensembles.
+To change to other number of ensembles, the change can be made in the meanparse function in _Bias-Correction/data/GRIBglobal.py_.

 2. Run python script GRIBglobal.py.
 The time for processing is expected to be very long (can be around 16 hours).